HouzuoGuo/laitos/doc/[Web-service]-temporary-file-storage.md

 Uploaded files are temporary in nature, they are automatically deleted after 24 hours.

 ## Configuration
-Under JSON key `HTTPHandlers`, write a string property called `FileUploadEndpoint`, value being the URL location that users visit to upload and retrieve files.
-The location should be a secret for intended users only - make it difficult to guess.
+Under JSON key `HTTPHandlers`, write a string property called `FileUploadEndpoint`, value being the URL location of the service.
+The location should be kept a secret for intended users only - make it difficult to guess.

 Here is an example setup:
 <pre>